lightpack/framework/src/Framework/Rbac/README.md

 - Add direct user-permission assignment by extending the trait.
 - Build admin UIs, APIs, or CLIs for managing roles and permissions.
 - Write additional tests as needed using Lightpack’s testing facilities.
-- Customize cache logic if you need more advanced scenarios.

 ---

 ## Troubleshooting